-A map of Kyrgyzstan that contains cities, towns, highways, and the Gambia River.
+This map of Kyrgyzstan contains cities, towns, lakes, rivers, highways, and roads.
 Satellite imagery and a physical map show the topography like the Tien Shan Mountains and Issyk-Kul Lake.

 Kyrgyzstan Satellite Map

 Kyrgyzstan occupies an area of 199,951 square kilometers (77,202 sq mi), which is similar to the area of Belarus.
 The climate is continental with cold winters and warm summers.
 The country contains the seventh deepest lake in the world, Issyk-Kul Lake.
 This endorheic lake is in the Northern Tian Shan mountains in Eastern Kyrgyzstan.
 Kyrgyzstan’s longest river is the Chu River.

 Kyrgyzstan consists of mostly mountainous terrain.
 Its most prominent mountain range is the Tien Shan Mountains, which cover over 80% of the country.
 This mountain range includes the Jengish Chokusu peak.
 At 7,439 m (24,406 ft) above sea level, it’s Kyrgyzstan’s highest peak.
 Whereas its lowest point is in the Kara Darya at 132 meters (433 ft) above sea level.

 Visit our world atlas and explore all the continents and countries of the world.
 Get a blueprint of the world with political, satellite, and topographic maps.